Study 1: How Do Yields Vary by Size of Borrower?

 We have been producing the PPCI for several quarters using a dataset of instruments we have valued since Q3 2017.
 Clients have asked us for a variety of data insights, and the question of whether different size loans persistently yield more has been common.
 To answer this, we turned to the same dataset we use to compute the quarterly index but created quartile subindices for comparison purposes.

 The answer to that question is yes: There are trends and conclusions, but it is not a simple response.
-We stratified the data into quartiles based on adjusted EBITDA—breakpoints of $10 million, $20 million, $50 million.
+We stratified the data into quartiles based on adjusted EBITDA—breakpoints of $10 million, $20 million, and $100 million.
 The periods prior to and since COVID-19 display marked differences, but the loans to the smallest borrowers do persistently have the highest yields.
 The loans to the largest borrowers have the lowest yields, although that is most pronounced since Q2 2019.
 It is important to note that these yields represent the weighted average yield of loans we value each quarter and are not a measure of total return or historical performance.
 Rather, the yield is a snapshot at each point in time.
 Furthermore, all the loans in the PPCI are performing loans, so these yields do not reflect the impact of underperforming or defaulted loans.

 The average of the entire dataset is presented as subindex average.
 For computational reasons, that average is not exactly the same as the PPCI, but the comparison between quartiles is accurate.